martinsmithumb/northwind/README.md

 Northwind database converted to a website with visualizations
 # To recreate database

-1. Running the scripts below will delete all the chache and migrations folders, the db.sqlite3 file, create migrations, and then migrate. rmdir /s /q "orders/__pycache__" rmdir /s /q "orders/migrations" rmdir /s /q "customers/__pycache__"
+1. Running the scripts below will delete all the cache and migrations folders, the db.sqlite3 file, create migrations, and then migrate. rmdir /s /q "orders/__pycache__" rmdir /s /q "orders/migrations" rmdir /s /q "customers/__pycache__"